 Each of my friends is special, each is unique, none is of the cookie-cutter genre.
 And this particular friend means a lot to me; a very special being.
 I had been deeply hurt.
 I felt alienated, my friend remote.
 It seemed the bridge had collapsed.
 I wanted to bond the schism.
 So I enlisted my brilliant Team of Not-So Rivals and endeavored to understand, to see both sides, to be watchful of what I learn from this situation.
 Oh, where is my shipload of brains?

 Listen to the soundtrack to this story, “The Water Goblin.”
-Go to “The Dream” player in the right sidebar, scroll down and click on no. 26.
+Go to “The Dream” player in the right sidebar and scroll down.

 Came Kevin, my surrogate son-in-law.
 He dug direct and deep below the surface, meticulously lifted the pieces one-by-one out into the broad sunlight, gently dusted them off, sorted and ordered them into a whole picture.
 His arch support resolved my distress and helped preserve the relationship from crumbling into a messy little mound of desert dust in the wasteland of my mind.
 He told me to become Team Samantha – “Team Samantha consists of your heart, your brain, your dignity, your ability to do the right things, and include in this team, anyone or anything (i.e. hobbies, tea with friends, brisk walks.) that will be conducive to your recovery and happiness,” he wrote in an email.